The Wine Road Less Taken [Ruta del Vino]

 “I was like a boy playing on the sea-shore, and diverting myself now and then finding a smoother pebble or a prettier shell than ordinary, whilst the great ocean of truth lay all undiscovered before me. ~Isaac Newton

-Today as some of you know is Travel Tuesday, that means it’s time to think long and hard about removing the ‘blinders’ so many of us wear, which keep us plodding on in the same direction and sadly unwilling to bust out of safe cocoons of conformity.
-I’d like to encourage each of you to give the wine-world a good swirl, put something new and fresh in your collective glasses and lean into it.
+Travel has a different meaning for people, but for me, it means it’s time to think long and hard about removing the ‘blinders’ so many of us wear, which keep us plodding on in the same direction and sadly unwilling to bust out of safe wine cocoons of conformity.
+I’d like to encourage each of you to give the wine-world a good swirl, put something new and fresh in our collective glasses and lean into it.

-As many of you know I work part-time in retail wine sales and as a wine demo specialist, where I run into folks who all too often have no desire to adventure outside their normal everyday tried-n-true staples.
-Wines, like Chardonnay, Pinot Grigio, Cabernet Sauvignon, Merlot or Pinot Noir etc. In some ways I do totally get that, because you want consistency, but is the price of consistency worth giving up on exploration?
+As many of you know I worked in wine sales for many years, where I've run into folks [consumers] who all too often have no desire to adventure outside their normal everyday tried-n-true domestic staples.
+Wines, like Chardonnay, Pinot Grigio, Cabernet Sauvignon, Merlot or Pinot Noir, etc. In some ways I do totally get that because you want consistency, but is the price of consistency worth giving up on exploration?

 People say to me all-the-time, I don't want ‘that’ because I can't taste it!
-But what I think they are really saying is "I'm not familiar with ‘that’ and I can't trust that uncorking an unknown wine will do for me".
+But what I think they are actually saying is "I'm not familiar with ‘that’ and I can't trust that uncorking an unknown wine will do for me."

-That's a good point and I get that, but how do you fix that issue, one way is to go to "focused" tastings where you can experience new wines from new regions, a great [possibly] new habit I'd highly recommend leaning into.
-So if you want to drill down a bit deeper and you fancy yourself as the adventurous type, you can take a wine-tourism-trip to get a first hand experience with new wines flavors and styles in their country of origin.
+That's a good point, and I get that, but how do you fix that issue, one way is to go to "focused" tastings where you can experience new wines from new regions, an adventurous [possibly] new habit I'd highly recommend leaning into.
+So if you want to drill down a bit deeper and you fancy yourself as the adventurous type, you can take a wine-tourism-trip to get a first-hand experience with new wines flavors and styles in their country of origin.

-This where you will also learn to make a connection to the folks behind the label, where you can not only learn to drink like a local, but eat like one too, taking the road less traveled, with each sip, swirl and slurp and possibly [maybe inevitably] the eventual burp.
-This folks is the tipping point for a majority of wine-geeks like me, because once you experience the wine lifestyle outside the comfy confines of the ‘states’, you're hooked.
+This where you will also learn to make a connection to the folks behind the label, where you can not only learn to drink like a local but eat like one too, taking the road less traveled, with each sip, swirl and slurp and possibly [maybe inevitably] a brief burp.
+Folks honestly this is the tipping point for a majority of wine-geeks like me because once you experience the wine lifestyle outside the comfy confines of the ‘states,' you're figuratively and literally hooked.

-Even folks with a cursory knowledge of history, can see the imprint wine has made upon lives and culture throughout the the ages.
-For me, it's the kind of experience that just grabs you and pulls you in, like no other beverage really can or ever will, wine is in the fabric of nearly every great nation and peoples on this planet, embrace it.
+Even folks with a cursory knowledge of history can see the imprint wine has made upon lives and culture throughout the ages.
+For me, it's the kind of experience that just grabs you and pulls you in, like no other beverage really can or ever will, wine is in the fabric of nearly every great nation and people on this planet, embrace it.

 Okay, I'm done pontificating on the subject of exploration, but I do hope you'll at the very least consider my advice.
-Now that I've hopefully grabbed your attention, I wanted to shine a light on a great jumping off place for you to do exactly what I've described above, a place which in my mind is ideal in helping you get out there to the; Ruta del Vino de Navarra or the simply the "wine-route" in northern Spain.
+Now that I've hopefully grabbed your attention, I wanted to shine a light on a great jumping off place for you to do exactly what I've described above.
+I'm recommending a place which in my mind is ideal in helping you get out there; the Ruta del Vino de Navarra or the simply the "wine-route" in northern Spain.

 It's also a great place hang out in the evening after a long day out on the wine-route, as the city pumps with action nightly even in the off-season [which is the best time to go].
 There are pintxos bars to visit, many upscale tasty dining options and great tasting vino to drink all within easy walking distance from many hotels in the area.

-I stayed at the stunning Palacio Guendulain with the rest of the Navarra Five, a great place to recharge your batteries.
-As our group hit the ground running every day soaking in the culture and exploring the fantastic Ruta del Vino de Navarra first hand, where we saw medieval castles, Roman ruins, experiencing all the wondrous aspects of the Kingdom of Navarra.
+I stayed at the beautiful Palacio Guendulain with the rest of the Navarra Five, a perfect place to recharge your batteries.
+As our group hit the ground running every day soaking in the culture and exploring the fantastic Ruta del Vino de Navarra first hand, where we saw medieval castles, Roman ruins, experiencing all the fascinating aspects of the Kingdom of Navarra.

-But hey, don't just come for the bountiful wine-experience, stay for the wonderful culture.
+But hey, don't just come for the bountiful wine-experience, stay for the incredible culture.
 So what are you waiting for?
 Book it now, you'll thank me later.
-If you would like to see more of the pictures I took while I was there, please click over to my Navarra Five [group shot below] page on flickr.
+If you would like to see more of the pictures I took while I was there, please click over to my Navarra Five [group shot below] page on Flickr.
 Until next time sip long and prosper cheers!